 Defines light on the surface

 Last but not least, your project can be viewed on devices with AR preview. iOS devices and Android devices can preview it because Vectary WebAR Viewer supports AR core technology for Androids.
 If you have an e-commerce business and you want visitors to experience the product in real proportions, or preview the product in their environment this is the way to go.
 By default, we keep this feature turned on.
-You can read more about it on our blog.

 "Center camera view" fits your scene into the camera so that the camera pivot point will be in the middle of your scene.